davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   .. option:: D, -dD

-    Like M except in two respects: it does *not* include the predefined macros, and it outputs *both* the #define directives and the result of preprocessing.
+    Like :samp:`M` except in two respects: it does *not* include the predefined macros, and it outputs *both* the :samp:`#define` directives and the result of preprocessing.
 Both kinds of output go to the standard output file.

   .. option:: N, -dN

-    Like D, but emit only the macro names, not their expansions.
+    Like :samp:`D`, but emit only the macro names, not their expansions.

   .. option:: I, -dI

-    Output #include directives in addition to the result of preprocessing.
+    Output :samp:`#include` directives in addition to the result of preprocessing.

   .. option:: U, -dU

-    Like D except that only macros that are expanded, or whose definedness is tested in preprocessor directives, are output; the output is delayed until the use or test of the macro; and
-    #undef directives are also output for macros tested but
-    undefined at the time.
+    Like :samp:`D` except that only macros that are expanded, or whose definedness is tested in preprocessor directives, are output; the output is delayed until the use or test of the macro; and :samp:`#undef` directives are also output for macros tested but undefined at the time.

 .. option:: -P